sahibkhokhar/minecraftmodupdater/README.md

 ```

 ### Notes
-- Uses Modrinth API v2.
-Loader and version filters are applied when searching and when selecting the latest compatible version for each mod.
+- Uses Modrinth API v2; filters by loader and version.
-- If a mod has no compatible version, it’s listed as incompatible during update and excluded unless you cancel the update.
+- You can also choose “Choose by path...” to point at any existing `modpack.json`.